-PAI (Public Administration International) specialises in management consultancy, training and development services for organisations in, and associated with, the public sector.
+PAI (Public Administration International) specialises in management consultancy, training and development services for organisations in, and associated with, the public sector worldwide.
 We provide advice and support for governments going through political, economic, structural and legislative change.
 Our extensive network of associates includes practitioners, academics and independent consultants.
 Our key objectives are promoting good governance and good practice in delivering public services.
-This workshop is one of our range of specialist UK-based professional development workshops designed to meet the needs of public services worldwide.
+These workshops are part of our range of specialist UK-based professional development workshops designed to meet the needs of public services worldwide.